byamj/docker-dst-server/README.md

+## TODO
+Make mods easier to add
+   Provide the link to the mod in an input file and regex out the workshop id to write to the mod files

 # Don't Starve Together Dedicated Server Docker Image

 They write their server setup instructions like sh*t, so we made this Docker image to simplify things.